GillesArcas/numsed/README.md

 Some choices in implementation break the comparison with python script results:

-* not always return 0 or 1, and the result cannot be compared with python which returns True or False
+* not always return 0 or 1, and the result cannot be compared with python which returns True or False.
-* the value printed for functions cannot be compared with the function values printed by python.

-The current implementation deserves improvement for the following points:

-* strings may not contain these characters ";", "@" and "|"
-* leading and trailing spaces in strings are ignored
-* empty strings and strings made of spaces result in errors
-* a string containing only digits is treated as an integer

 Note also that there is no limitations (less memory) on recursion.